-You experience anxiety, stress, or depression without weed – Marijuana use can help to relieve stress, but if you can’t function or feel normal without being high, you may have a problem.
+Experiencing anxiety, stress, or depression without weed.
+Marijuana use can help to relieve stress.
+But if you can’t function or feel normal without being high, you may have a problem.

-You hide the extent of your use from others – If you need to conceal your drug use from those who don’t have a problem with marijuana, this is a sign that you are using too much.
+Hiding the extent of your use from others.
+If you need to conceal your drug use from those who don’t have a problem with marijuana, this is a sign that you are using too much.

-You steal or lie to obtain weed – If you are so desperate to use marijuana that you have resorted to stealing or being deceptive to feed your habit, this is an indication that your use has gone too far.
+Stealing or lying to obtain weed. – If you’re so desperate to use marijuana that you’ve resorted to stealing or being deceptive to feed your habit, this is an indication that your use has gone too far.

-You exhibit disinterest or apathy regarding life without weed – If marijuana is holding you back from living a full and satisfying life when you are not high, this is is evidence that you have a significant problem.
+Exhibiting disinterest or apathy regarding life without weed.
+If marijuana is holding you back from living a full and satisfying life when you are not high, this is is evidence that you have a significant problem.

-You use marijuana at inappropriate times – If you find yourself using weed while driving or during work or school, for example, you should strongly reconsider your drug use.
+Using marijuana at inappropriate times.
+If you find yourself using weed while driving or during work or school, for example, you should strongly reconsider your drug use.

-You engage in compulsive behavior regarding obtaining and using marijuana – Continually thinking about how you are going to get your hands on some weed and the next time you can get high is a hallmark sign of addiction and should be taken very seriously.
+Engaging in compulsive behavior regarding obtaining and using marijuana.
+Continually thinking about how you are going to get your hands on some weed and the next time you can get high is a hallmark sign of addiction and should be taken very seriously.